 Selecting excellent repertoire

 Paul Rardin joined the faculty of Temple University as director of choral activities in 2011.
 He conducts the Concert Choir, teaches graduate conducting, and oversees the six-choir program at Temple’s Boyer College of Music and Dance.
 He previously taught at the University of Michigan and Towson University, where his choirs appeared with the Kirov Orchestra of the Mariinsky Theatre, Baltimore Symphony Orchestra, and Baltimore Choral Arts Society.
 Rardin is a graduate of Williams College and the University of Michigan, where he received the M.M. in composition and the D.M.A. in conducting.
+He has served as a guest conductor for all-state choirs in twelve states, for divisional honor choirs for the ACDA and Music Educators National Conference, and for Manhattan Concert Productions at Lincoln Center.
 He has served as a guest conductor for all-state choirs in eleven states, and in 2009 conducted the MENC All-Eastern Division High School Chorus.
 He has presented clinics for state, regional, and national conferences of the American Choral Directors Association.
 His settings of spirituals and folk songs are published by Santa Barbara Music Publishing, and his articles have appeared in the ACDA publications Choral Journal, Troubadour, and Resound.

 Mitos Andaya teaches undergraduate conducting, graduate choral literature, and directs the Temple University Singers.
 Prior to her appointment at Temple, she served as Associate Director of Choral Activities at the University of Georgia.
 She has served as guest conductor of the Netherlands Chamber Choir, and has also conducted the Netherlands Radio Chorus, and Eric Ericson Chamber Choir.
 She has studied in master classes with Helmuth Rilling, Simon Halsey, André Thomas, and Frieder Bernius.
 She has been a member of the conducting faculty of the Westminster Chamber Choir with Westminster Choir College of Rider University since 2007.
 Andaya has Renaissance and other editions published with Alliance Music Publications, and jazz compositions and arrangements with UNC Jazz Press and Hal Leonard.
 She is active in the American Choral Directors Association and International Federation of Choral Music, and currently serves as President-Elect of the National Collegiate Choral Organization (NCCO).